Technology Overview: Please Read Carefully

 We at the Frist Nursing Informatics Center (FNIC) would like to help better prepare you for your experience at Vanderbilt by sharing an overview of our computing environment.
-Also read the technology letter; it will introduce you to School of Nursing support for the technology requirements and expectations that are listed on this page.
+While Vanderbilt School of Nursing provides computing resources it is essential to your success that you have your own computer and software.

 School of Nursing Computing Environment

-The standard FNIC lab computer is a Dell Precision T1650 with an Intel i5-3350 3.3GHz processor.
-It has 4 GB of RAM and a 500GB hard drive loaded with Windows 7, a 48X CD-RW/DVD-RW drive, and USB access for a personal thumb drive.
-The FNIC will support student use of designated communication, word-processing, presentation, spreadsheet, and database software.
-Our current software-support list includes Internet Explorer 8.x+, Firefox 9.x+ and Microsoft Office 2010 and Microsoft Office 2013 Professional (Word, PowerPoint, Excel, and Access), Microsoft Office 2011 (Mac).
-(Note: Windows XP, Windows Vista and Windows 7 are supported.)
+The standard FNIC lab computer is a Dell Precision T1500 with an Intel i5-750 3.3GHz processor.
+It has 4 GB of RAM and a 500GB hard drive loaded with Windows 7, a 48X CD-RW/DVD-RW drive, a 22" ViewSonic flat panel monitor, and USB access for a personal thumb drive.
+The FNIC will support student use of a wide array of software for your educational needs.
+Microsoft Office 2016, along with the following web browsers: Chrome, Firefox, and Internet Explorer are installed on all lab computers.

 Printing of school-related assignments is supported free of charge for the first 500 pages per semester.
 Additional prints may be purchased on a Commodore card for five (5) cents a copy.
 Visit the VUPrint page for more information about the pay-for-print service on the Vanderbilt campus